-Leave must be recorded in half-day increments for all employees.
-However, if an employee is taking intermittent family and medical leave, leave shall be recorded in one-hour increments.
+Paid leave must be recorded in half-day increments for all employees.
 Earned comp time must be used before any available paid state and local leave.
 Unless an employee requests a different order, available paid state and local leave will be used in the following order: